arianccbasile/carvemegut/README.md

 ## Configuration

-CarveMeGut allows customization through a configuration file (`config.cfg`).
+CarveMe-GutMicrobes allows customization through a configuration file (`config.cfg`).
 This file contains parameters for model reconstruction, database paths, and computational settings.

 ## License

-CarveMeGut is released under the MIT License.
+CarveMe-GutMicrobes is released under the MIT License.

 ## Contact
 For questions or issues, please open an issue on